Shadeonic/Sandbox-Task2/src/features/faq/components/FaqWidget/FaqWidget.md

     ),
   },
   {
-    question: "Can I use the app with PageFly?",
+    question: 'Can I use the app with PageFly?',
     answer: (
       <p>
-        Yes, it works with PageFly, GemPages, and Shogun.{" "}
+        Yes, it works with PageFly, GemPages, and Shogun.{' '}
         <a
           href="https://libautech.crisp.help/en/article/can-i-use-the-app-with-theme-builders-pagefly-gempages-shogun-1yczadx/"
           target="_blank"